 A women borrower enjoys a concession of 0.05% in the interest rate from most banks in India.
-This concession seems to be very small but values of houses run into lakhs or crores of rupees that means a women buyer can expect significant savings on her repayment.
+This concession seems to be very small but values of houses run into lakhs or crores of rupees that means a woman buyer can expect significant savings on her repayment.
 This also makes her monthly installments lighter.
-To get a lower interest rate, women buyer have to be primary applicant or co-applicant for the loan.
+To get a lower interest rate, women buyers have to be the primary applicant or co-applicant for the loan.

 The maximum limit on the interest amount is 1.5 lakh, the remaining Rs 1 lakh is the amount she pays towards paying back the principal amount.
 This will only apply if she lives in the house herself.